This article describes how you can configure Cloud Identity or Google Workspace to use Active Directory as IdP and authoritative source.

 Single forest, multiple domains

 When a forest contains multiple Active Directory domains, you can organize them in one or more domain trees.
-In both cases, you can map the entire forest to a single Cloud Identity or G Suite account.
+In both cases, you can map the entire forest to a single Cloud Identity or Google Workspace account.
 This account then provides the basis for a single Google Cloud organization that you can use to manage your Google Cloud resources.

 In a multi-domain environment, there is a difference between what information can be retrieved from a domain controller and what can be queried from a global catalog server.
 While domain controllers serve data only from their local domain, global catalog servers provide access to information from all domains in the forest.
 Crucially, the data that is served by global catalog servers is partial and lacks certain LDAP attributes.
 This limitation can affect how you configure Cloud Directory Sync to synchronize groups.